 The result of the whole of this legislation may be shortly described as follows.
-It provides that change of religion shall involve no penalties, and it does away (in connection with the Indian Succession Act, to which I shall refer immediately) with what may be called the legal status of an outcaste-the position, that is, of a man who is deprived of civil rights because he does not belong to some one of the different religious organizations within which alone civil rights are to be had.
+It provides that change of religion shall involve no penalties, and it does away (in connection with the Indian Succession Act, to which I shall refer immediately) with what may be called the legal status of an outcaste-the position, that is, of a man who is deprived of civil rights because he does not belong to some one of the different THE INDIAN CODES.